Cinema (Samuel and Francesca Michielin song)

 "Cinema" is a song written by Federico Nardelli, Lorenzo Urciullo and Samuel Umberto Romano and recorded by Italian singers Samuel and Francesca Michielin.
 Produced by Nardelli, the song was released as a single on 14 May 2021.
-With lyrics describing the will to come back to carefree days, the song was chosen by Italian radio station RTL 102.5 as a candidate song of the summer at the RTL 102.5 Power Hits Estate 2021.
+With lyrics describing a desire to return to carefree days, the song was chosen by Italian radio station RTL 102.5 as a candidate song of the summer at the RTL 102.5 Power Hits Estate 2021.

-As of July 2021, it peaked at number 93 on the FIMI Italian Singles Chart.
+It peaked at number 93 on the FIMI Italian Singles Chart.

 Background

 The song was written by Samuel, Lorenzo Urciullo and Federico Nardelli.
 Since the beginning, it was conceived as a duet.
 Samuel and Michielin met for the first time during an episode of Italian talent show X Factor in 2019, when Samuel was a judge and Michielin appeared as a musical guest.
 Despite this, the idea to involve Michielin in the project came from Urciullo, who previously collaborated with her.
 Michielin was asked to perform the song through her manager, Marta Donà, and was enthusiastic about it.
 The song's lyrics were slightly changed in order to better represent Michilien.

 Its lyrics focus on the will to come back to cheerful and carefree days, after months during which people had to deal with restrictions related to the COVID-19 pandemic, and spent a lot of time at home watching films alone.
 According to Samuel, "Beyond the bad parts of these times, we had the opportunity to re-discover ourselves through several film stages, and I liked the idea to talk about it through a song that talks about starting again, about getting back on the road of ordinary days".

 The song's lyrics include several film references, citing directors Tinto Brass and François Truffaut, as well as films Jules and Jim and Jackie Brown.